 Interestingly in the original version of the myth it wasn't the Templars but rather the Knights Hospilitars.
 In a narrative promoted by Michael Ramsay in 1737.
 Ramsay was a member himself of a totally different Crusader era monastic order, the Order of Lazarus.
 It's also notable that in Cagliastro's fanciful origin story he wrote for himself he connected himself to the Knights of Malta via his imagined mentor Althotas.
 (Althotas was clearly the basis for the later Kolmer legend added to Weishaupt's fictional biography).

-I find it interesting in all those links however, that these attempts by the Jesuits to Catholisize Freemasonry went hand in hand with the Jacobite Stuart cause, (Ramsey was a Jacobite and the Strict Observance Rite at least claimed connections to the Exiles Stuarts).
-Because the same Pope who suppressed the Jesuits was also the one who stopped officially recognizing the exiled Stuarts when Charles Edward Stuart become the rightful Stuart heir in 1766.
+I find it interesting in all those links however, that these attempts by the Jesuits to Catholisize Freemasonry went hand in hand with the Jacobite Stuart cause, (Ramsey was a Jacobite and the Strict Observance Rite at least claimed connections to the Exiled Stuarts).
+Because the same Pope who suppressed the Jesuits was also the one who stopped officially recognizing the exiled Stuarts when Charles Edward Stuart become the Stuart heir in 1766.
 That direct Stuart line died out, so who knows if the modern Stuart claimants have the same Jesuit connections.

 The Jesuits today are a shadow of what they once were.
 People make a big deal out of Francis being the first Jesuit to become Pope.
 But he also has this Liberal Obama clone reputation that is totally counter to the political agenda of the Jesuits who Weishaupt and Eugene Sue where so determined to demonize.